CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

       - description: >-
           We are working hard to publish new reports and blog posts as soon as possible.

-          If you would like to get new reports in your inbox, subscribe here!
+          If you would like to get recent reports in your inbox, subscribe here!
 ---